Keyword Prominence: Is It Ranking Factor in SEO?

 • Initial 100 words of the content

-Additionally, keywords can be included in the header of the HTML code, known as meta keywords.
-Although these keywords are not visible to visitors, they indicate the key themes of the page.
+Additionally, meta keywords can be included in the header of the HTML code.
+Although these keywords are not visible to visitors, they indicate the page’s key themes.

 Keyword Prominence vs Proximity vs Consistency